 In olden times cooler—and technology free?

-News: Canicule (heat wave) en France; Phoenix, Arizona too hot for planes to take off.
+§ News: Canicule (heat wave) in France; Phoenix, Arizona too hot for planes to take off.

-(Wherein Mitch McConnell trashes simple rules of decent limericking as well as some flickering hopes that human beings might actually care for the less fortunate or less venal.)
+Wherein Mitch McConnell trashes simple rules of decent limericking as well as some flickering hopes that the US government might care (a bit) for the less fortunate or less venal.

 “We know your health care sucks.

 We’ll care for you much less